What is pneumonia?

 - people who smoke or drink alcohol to excess

-- people receiving drugs that suppress the immune system, and those with HIV/AIDS
+- people on drugs that suppress the immune system, and those with HIV

-In addition to these groups, people who are in hospital for other problems sometimes develop pneumonia while they are there.
-This does not mean that the hospital is unhygienic, but that their resistance to the germs that can cause pneumonia has been weakened by their other medical problems.
+People in hospital for other problems sometimes develop pneumonia while they’re there.
+This can be for several reasons including the use of mechanical ventilators, recent antibiotic use or because their resistance to infection has been weakened by other medical problems.